This is a look at the Call of Duty Logo Design and the History Behind the design

 In this article, we’ll take a closer look at the logo that the franchise has used to represent their best-selling games, the meaningfulness of its design, and the short but lustrous history of the franchise.

-Origins of Call of Duty
+The History of Call of Duty

-The Call of Duty games were first published by Activision, and they are still owned by the company to this day.
+The Call of Duty games was first published by Activision, and they are still owned by the company to this day.
 At first, Call of Duty was developed as a Microsoft Windows game but was later expanded to be played on a number of handhelds and consoles.

 The very first Call of Duty game was released in October of 2003 and was played from the viewpoint of an infantry soldier in WWII.
 For the first three games, WWII remained the setting.
 With the release of Call of Duty 4: Modern Warfare, though, the franchise began to expand to more futuristic settings and technology.
 However, the most recent Call of Duty game released – Call of Duty: WWII – returns to the franchise’s early 2000s roots.